Sidetracked by Sizzle

 How to Avoid Being Sidetracked by Sizzle

-There are a few strategies to keep in mind when evaluating a solution to avoid being sidetracked by sizzle that does not deliver:
+There are several strategies to keep in mind when evaluating a solution to avoid being sidetracked by sizzle that does not deliver:

 It's important to keep the big picture in mind and remember the ultimate goals of the business.
 This can help you stay focused on what's most important and avoid getting distracted by flashy features or technologies that may not contribute to the business's success.